 Over the past 30 years I have had the opportunity to serve as a marketing director in three large law firms.
 For the past 24 years, have had the privilege of working with lawyers and law firms through my company, PSM Marketing, on everything from individual lawyer marketing coaching, to practice and industry group growth, to activities that benefit the entire firm (website development, branding, copywriting, blog writing, law firm SEO, communications strategies, social media and digital strategies, and much more).
 Particularly, I enjoy working with law firms on marketing strategy, a process that culminates in a comprehensive strategic law firm marketing plan.
+This guide will cover:

 Practicing What We Preach: A Law Firm Marketing Company Focused on Thought Leadership